 More information is included under the topic Early Mellor Notables in all our PDF Extended History products.

 In the immigration and passenger lists a number of early immigrants bearing the name Mellor were found:

-Mellor Settlers in the United States in the 17th Century
+Mellor Settlers in United States in the 17th Century

-Mellor Settlers in the United States in the 19th Century
+Mellor Settlers in United States in the 19th Century

 The Mellor Family Crest was acquired from the Houseofnames.com archives.
 The Mellor Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 8 January 2015 at 12:49.

 houseofnames.com is an internet property owned by Swyrich Corporation.